sweagleExpert/integrations/jenkins/readme.md

 INSTALLATION

 1. Put all linux or windows SWEAGLE shell scripts into one folder of your jenkins job workspace (for example "/sweagle_scripts") or your git repository (if you are using jenkins pipeline with git plugins)
-2. Open the "sweagle.env" script and put your sweagle API token as value for parameter aToken
+2. Open the "sweagle.env" script and put your values for SWEAGLE tenant, API token, and scripts path (for ex: "./sweagle_scripts")
 3. In Jenkins:
     - if you use classic steps/jobs approach, configure your project and add Shell steps in order to use SWEAGLE scripts.
 Recommended approach is:
         - First step, upload your config files to SWEAGLE